liquinlab/elm-smile/docs/developing.md

 git merge update
 ```

-Voila your smile has been updated to be even bigger!
+Voila, your smile has been updated to be even bigger!
 The extra step (creating
 another additional update branch) prevented the entire commit history of the
 NYUCCL/smile repository from being added to your project, which helps keeps
 things nice and clean.

-Finally, you should rerun node's package installer incase any of the required
+Finally, you should re-run node's package installer incase any of the required
 packages changed:

 ```